 International Society for Bipolar Disorders

-International Society for Bipolar Disorders (ISBD) is a non-profit organization.
+The International Society for Bipolar Disorders (ISBD) is a non-profit organisation.
 The society sponsors research and education for bipolar disorders.
 ISBD members are mental health professionals as well as patients and their families.
 ISBD and has branches in fifty countries.

 Senior Consultant in Psychiatry,